Terror Train: Critical response

+Contemporary

-Variety deemed the film "competent" in a mildly positive review, while Roger Ebert gave the film one out of four stars, writing: "The classic horror films of the 1930s appealed to the intelligence of its audiences, to their sense of humor and irony.
+Variety deemed the film "competent" in a mildly positive review, while Ebert gave the film one out of four stars, writing: "The classic horror films of the 1930s appealed to the intelligence of its audiences, to their sense of humor and irony.
 Movies like Terror Train, and all of its sordid predecessors and its rip-offs still to come, just don't care.
 They're a series of sensations, strung together on a plot.
 Any plot will do.
 Just don't forget the knife, and the girl, and the blood".
 However, he conceded that "it's not a rock-bottom-budget, schlock exploitation film".
-Ed Blank of the Pittsburgh Press criticized the film for its lack of characterization, summarizing: "Terror Train.
-A neat name.
-A nothing movie".
+Ed Blank of the Pittsburgh Press criticized the film for its lack of characterization, saying the movie was not as good as its "neat" title.

-A review in the Los Angeles Times praised the film's atmosphere and characterized it as "stylish, scary fun".
+A review in the Los Angeles Times praised the film's atmosphere and characterized it as scary.
 Richard Corliss of Time also praised the film's style, calling it "sleek and eerie".
-Bill Kelley of the Fort Lauderdale News was critical of the film's "lapses in logic" and clichés, but ultimately deemed it "a respectable (if that's the word) exploitation movie".
-Jacqi Tully of the Arizona Daily Star wrote a similarly favorable review of the film, praising it for its pacing, setting, performances, and Copperfield's magic tricks.
-Writing for the Statesman Journal, Ron Cowan commended the cinematography and noted that although the film "starts fairly clumsily, [it] does manage some gripping moments toward the last".
+Bill Kelley of the Fort Lauderdale News was critical of the film's illogical plot developments and clichés, but ultimately deemed it "a respectable (if that's the word) exploitation movie".
+Jacqi Tully of the Arizona Daily Star wrote a similarly favourable review of the film, praising it for its pacing, setting, performances, and Copperfield's magic tricks.
+Writing for the Statesman Journal, Ron Cowan commended the cinematography and noted that although the film started poorly, it had some thrills near its end.

-Contemporary internet film guide AllMovie praised John Alcott's cinematography, but concluded "Terror Train is too mediocre a piece of work to raise interest from anyone but the genre's most devoted fans", while Time Out London called it "better than most of its kind".
-Leonard Maltin concurred, claiming that the "stylish photography and the novelty of the killer donning the costume of each successive victim lift this slightly above most in this disreputable genre".
-Film scholar Adam Rockoff praised the film for its "style and oppressive atmosphere".
-Horror fiction scholar John Kenneth Muir also praised the film in his book Horror Films of the 1980s: "The thrill of a picture like Terror Train is the shrewd manner in which it plays against audience expectations; the sense that the slasher film paradigm gives it parameters which it can then undercut, subvert, and if needs be, violate".
+At the 8th Saturn Awards, Terror Train was nominated for Best International Film, losing to Scanners (1981), while Curtis was nominated for Best Actress, losing to Angie Dickinson for Dressed to Kill.
+At the 2nd Genie Awards, Terror Train was nominated for Best Achievement in Art Direction (Glenn Bydwell), Best Achievement in Overall Sound (David Appleby and Bo Harwood), and Best Music Score (John Mills-Cockell).